crazy-max/artifactory-cleanup/README.md

 Documentation can be found on https://crazymax.dev/artifactory-cleanup/

-## How can I help?
+## Contributing

-All kinds of contributions are welcome :raised_hands:!
-The most basic way to show your support is to star :star2: the project, or to raise issues :speech_balloon: You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) :clap: or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely! :rocket:
+Want to contribute?
+Awesome!
+The most basic way to show your support is to star the project, or to raise issues.
+If you want to open a pull request, please read the [contributing guidelines](.github/CONTRIBUTING.md).

+You can also support this project by [**becoming a sponsor on GitHub**](https://github.com/sponsors/crazy-max) or by making a [Paypal donation](https://www.paypal.me/crazyws) to ensure this journey continues indefinitely!

 Thanks again for your support, it is much appreciated! :pray: